LZeroAnalytics/thornode/README.md

 - Create an issue or find an existing issue on https://gitlab.com/thorchain/thornode/-/issues
 - About to work on an issue?
 Start a conversation at #thornode-dev channel on [discord](https://discord.gg/BpnPh4tW5c)
 - Assign the issue to yourself
-- Create a branch using the issue id, for example if the issue you are working on is 600, then create a branch call `600-issue` , this way , gitlab will link your PR with the issue
+- Create a branch using the issue id, for example if the issue you are working on is 600, then create a branch call `600-issue`, this way, GitLab will link your PR with the issue
-- Raise a PR , Once your PR is ready for review , post a message in #thornode-dev channel in discord , tag `@thornode-team` for review
+- Raise a PR, Once your PR is ready for review, post a message in #thornode-dev channel in discord, tag `@thornode-team` for review
+- If you do not have the required permissions, the pipeline will not be able to run.
+In this instance you will need to setup & register a [local runner](https://docs.gitlab.com/runner/register/)
-- Make sure the pipeline is green
+- If you have completed this step (or have the required permissions to use the shared runners) make sure the pipeline completes and all is green
-- Once PR get approved, you can merge it
+- Once the PR gets all required approvals by other contributors, it can be merged

-Current active branch is `develop` , so when you open PR , make sure your target branch is `develop`
+Current active branch is `develop`, so when you open PR, make sure your target branch is `develop`

 ### Vulnerabilities and Bug Bounties